Nick Fitzgerald (American football)

-Nicholas Dylan Fitzgerald (born January 14, 1996) is an American former professional football quarterback.
+Nicholas Dylan Fitzgerald (born January 14, 1996) is an American former football quarterback.
 He played college football for the Mississippi State Bulldogs.

 Early life

 Fitzgerald attended Richmond Hill High School in Richmond Hill, Georgia, where he played in a triple option system.
 Fitzgerald was rated as a three-star recruit by 247sports.com, and ESPN.
 He committed to Mississippi State on June 23, 2013.

 College career

-Freshman season (2015)
+Freshman season

-Fitzgerald enrolled at Mississippi State in January 2014 and sat out the 2014 season as a redshirt.
+Fitzgerald enrolled at Mississippi State University in January 2014 and sat out the 2014 season as a redshirt.
 In 2015, Fitzgerald served as the primary backup for Dak Prescott, appearing in eight games and throwing and running for three touchdowns each.

 Fitzgerald saw his first action of the year in a 34–16 win over Southern Miss and accounted for three touchdowns in mop-up duty in a 62–13 blowout win over Northwestern State.
 After Prescott was sidelined with an illness, Fitzgerald played most of the game in a 45–17 win over Troy, accounting for three more touchdowns.